 What to Do:

-If your check engine light is on, it’s essential to use an OBD-II scanner to check for these fault codes.
+If your check engine light is on, use an OBD-II scanner to check for these fault codes.
 While the check engine light can signal many issues, identifying a code related to the O2 sensor narrows down the problem significantly.
 However, diagnosing the root cause requires further investigation, as the sensor might be faulty or have an issue with the wiring or connections.

 2 Poor Fuel Economy